Subset-UCSD/Commit-Challenge-2025/actions.md

 # Sean_Y

-1. Pet Sam's cat
+1. Pet each of Sam's cats
-2. Talk to and befriend all the townsfolk
+2. Hire Geoffrey, a professional iron digger, for 1 coin a day (equivalent to 100 USD/hr) to dig along the riverbank for me, selling whatever he gets.
+This gives me passive income
-3. Dig at the riverbank 12 more times, taking a good rest break in between sessions, then sell what I get
+3. Because I'm friends with the manager of the casino, make a deal for a white horse in exchange for 20 coins, which is above market rates
-4. Accept Khushi's gift of 10 coins, as we agreed upon last week
+4. Ask some townspeople about the origins of the plague

-Here is some intel I gathered: Marcelo's medicines are seven years past their expiration date, and because he does not have health insurance, he may not get new medicine.
-Because of this, for every medicine he takes, he loses some HP.
-Make sure to note his affliction somewhere.
+Per our agreement from five days ago, Khushi continues to invest in me by giving me 10 coins each day until she runs out.

-Also, I hear that a casino has opened in town that offers some prizes, such as coins and horses (such as the coveted white horse, which allows for fast travel), for a fee.
-What are the probabilities of each prize or loss?
+Here is some intel I gathered: Marcelo has no expertise in pharmaceuticals and will take severe damage whenever he has a taste of his own medicine.

 # Marcelo